eliotstocker/react-style-loader/README.md

 ```

 It's recommended to combine `react-style-loader` with the [`css-loader`](https://github.com/webpack-contrib/css-loader)
-ypu will also require chaining in babel loader as the output will include react code
+you will also require chaining in babel loader as the output will include react code

 Then add the loader to your `webpack` config.
 For example: